TheWebDev27/Calc-II-Honors-Project/part1.typ

     [
         #set align(left)

         1) The goal here is to merely gain a baseline understanding of the nature of the argumentation present in real analysis and \ 2) They warrant a deeper level of study far beyond the scope of my efforts.
-We will, however, get to see how the next field of analysis approaches various ideas of calculus without the concept of limits. \ \
+We will, however, get to see how the next field of analysis approaches calculus without the concept of limits. \ \
     ]
 )